cdapio/cdap/docs/developer-guide/source/rest.rst

    * - ``200 OK``
      - The event was successfully received and the module was either created or already exists
    * - ``400 Bad Request``
-     - The DataSet module jar was not provided in the body of the request
+     - The Dataset module jar was not provided in the body of the request
    * - ``409 Conflict``
-     - Either a DataSet module with the same name or one of the types declared by this module, already exists
+     - Either a Dataset module with the same name or one of the types declared by this module, already exists

 Example
 .......